-You may already know that he Flemish Government has the mission of reducing food waste for the future.
+You may already know that the Flemish Government has the mission of reducing food waste for the future.
 With the help of FoodWIN, they are now doing this in their very own restaurants!
-The Flemish Government canteens can therefore be seen as frontrunners in the fight against food waste.
+The Flemish Government canteens can, therefore, be seen as frontrunners in the fight against food waste.

 Last week, in fact, the restaurants started measuring the amount of food waste on a daily basis.
 And we went to take a look…

 VISIT TO HERMAN TEIRLINCK

 The FoodWIN team went to one of the 10 restaurants taking action, in Herman Teirlinck, to observe how they do it, knowing that food waste calculation is an essential step to pursue their goal.

 Of course, we also had lunch there.
 From the open kitchen, it was possible to see the work of the cooks, listen to the sound of the plates piling up and smell the food ready to be served.
 Herman Teirlinck offers a great variety of choices.
 From hot meals and sandwiches served by the waiters to the buffet in which you can personalise your fresh salad as you wish.

 After lunch (delicious) we were welcomed in the kitchen by the chef of the restaurant, who showed us step by step how they go through the whole measuring process meticulously.